 Hughesnet Speed Test

 One hundred gigabytes a month might seem like a lot of data—until you realize that streaming a movie in SD will eat through your entire data plan in less than eight hours (and in less than one hour if you’re streaming in 4K).
-Once you pass your data cap, your speeds will be throttled for the remainder of the month.
+Once you pass your data cap, your speeds will be throttled for the remainder of the month, unless you purchase more data.

 For more on Hughesnet data and how to make it stretch, check out our Hughesnet review.

-Hughesnet is available almost everywhere in the US, making it a good choice for people who live in rural areas without a lot of options.
+Hughesnet is available almost everywhere in the U.S., making it a good choice for people living in rural areas without many options.
 To connect, all you need is a clear view of the Hughesnet satellites, which can be found in the southern sky.

 Hughesnet plans